-Amity Shlaes is the author of The Forgotten Man and its forthcoming sequel, Great Society.
+Amity Shlaes is the author of The Forgotten Man and its sequel, Great Society: A New History.

 Amity Shlaes is the author of four New York Times bestsellers, The Forgotten Man: A New History of the Great Depression, The Forgotten Man: Graphic, a full-length illustrated version of the same book drawn by Paul Rivoche, Coolidge, a full-length biography of the thirtieth president, which debuted at number three on the Times list, and The Greedy Hand: How Taxes Drive Americas Crazy.
 National Review called the Forgotten Man “the finest history of the Great Depression ever written.”
 The Economist wrote of Coolidge that the book “deserves to be widely read” and made it an editor’s choice for 2013.
 Miss Shlaes is under contract to write “The Silent Majority,” a third volume on the twentieth century.

 Miss Shlaes chairs the board of the Calvin Coolidge Presidential Foundation, a national foundation based in the birthplace of President Coolidge.
 The foundation’s goal is to share Coolidge with Americans by hosting debates and events at the Coolidge site and through newer media.
 She is especially interested in education.